-On top of battling the side effects of cancer, Emerson found herself fighting her own internal battle.
+On top of facing the side effects of cancer, Emerson found herself fighting her own internal battle.
 Her doctor said she could no longer shave while in treatment due to the high risk of infection and bleeding.
 The only way to safely remove the facial hair was with an expensive cream not covered by her insurance.
 Her family couldn’t afford to buy it on top of medical expenses either.

-“I couldn’t be who I wanted to be — whether that was someone who could take walks without becoming winded or someone who could even remotely pass as female and look as they pleased,” she says.
+“I couldn’t be who I wanted to be — whether that was someone who could take walks without becoming winded or someone who could even remotely pass as female and look as they pleased,” she explained.

 She never lost her sense of identity, but being unable to express herself caused her to experience gender dysphoria.
 Gender dysphoria, most common among the transgender community, is defined by strong, persistent feelings of identification with another gender and discomfort with one’s own assigned gender and sex.

 Finding support in others

-“Cancer’s not gone from my life, and it’ll always be a chapter in my story, but it hasn’t defined me.
-Instead, I’m getting to define myself.”
+“Cancer’s not gone from my life, and it’ll always be a chapter in my story, but it hasn’t defined me,” said Emerson.
+“Instead, I’m getting to define myself.”

 As Senior Marketing Manager at Family Reach, Autumn ensures brand consistency and oversees all digital marketing campaigns, social media strategy, and influencer relationships.
 She believes in authentic living, and a combination of hard work and magical thinking.